• Home

 8. Stix

-By Stowell Street, Stix is a Korean and Japanese place and their Korean Fried Chicken is insanely good.
-Perfectly crunch and big and moist – just delicious.
+Hands down the best Korean fried chicken, located by Stowell Street, Stix is a Korean and Japanese place.
+Perfectly crunchy, saucy, big and moist chicken – just delicious.
 They also serve Ramen, Katsu Curry, Kimchi friend rice and more.
-Real talk – get their K F C.
+Real talk – get their K F C (Korean fried chicken).

 Korean Fried chicken at a restaurant called Stix in Newcastle Upon Tyne